habedi/element-0/README.md

 See the [ROADMAP.md](ROADMAP.md) for the list of implemented and planned features.

 > [!IMPORTANT]
-> Element 0 is in early development, so bugs and breaking changes are expected.
+> This project is in early development, so bugs and breaking changes are expected.
 > Please use the [issues page](https://github.com/habedi/element-0/issues) to report bugs or request features.

 ---

 ### Getting Started

-Element 0 is implemented in Zig 0.14.1 and needs at least Zig 0.14.1 to build.

 #### Using the Standalone REPL